jrmafiaa/Algo-Trading/README.md

 The program is coeded 100% with Python

 In order to run it, the following libraries need to be installed:
-Numpy, Pandas, datetime, matplotlib.pyplot, pandas_datareader
+* Numpy
+* Pandas
+* datetime
+* matplotlib.pyplot
+* pandas_datareader

 ## Description

 This program is written to trade stocks

 #### Collecting Data
 The first step in the programm is that we will collect data from diffrent stocks.
-Unfrurtnally we don't have a Key to provide the programm with real time data.
+Unfrurtnally we don't have a Key to provide the programm with real time data from a tool like quandl.
 That's why it is more focused on past decisions.

 #### Dow Jones Stocks